amy-tabb/RWHEC-Tabb-AhmadYousef/README.md

 	0.000000 0.000000 0.000000 1.000000
  ```

-B. Besides the directories for each method, there will be a directory titled "reconstructions".
+B. Besides the directories for each method, there will be a directory titled `reconstructions`.
 This has .ply files for the calibration pattern reconstructed using the calibration information from each method, including the ground truth (ideal.ply), and is sometimes useful for visualization purposes.
-These model files can be viewed in a viewer such as MeshLab.
+These model files can be viewed in a viewer such as [MeshLab](http://www.meshlab.net/).

-C. comparisons.txt, shows the results according to the metrics we discuss in our paper, excepting the reconstruction accuracy metric.
+C. `comparisons.txt`, shows the results according to the metrics we discuss in our paper, excepting the reconstruction accuracy metric.

-D. reconstruction_accuracy_error_comparisons.txt, shows the individual results for the reconstruction accuracy metric.
+D. `reconstruction_accuracy_error_comparisons.txt`, shows the individual results for the reconstruction accuracy metric.

 ````c++
 		switch (option) {